 The purpose of homework is to explore, reinforce, and expand upon course material covered in the classroom.
 It is an important part of the BWL academic program.
-Middle School students should have approximately two to two-and-a-half hours of homework per night, with the expectation that their homework load will increase incrementally each year in preparation for the Upper School.
+Middle School students should have approximately one to two-and-a-half hours of homework per night, with the expectation that their homework load will increase incrementally each year in preparation for the Upper School.
 20-30 minutes per subject per night is an approximate figure, then, with 6th graders assigned smaller amounts and 8th graders assigned closer to half an hour per major subject.
 (As a point of reference, our Upper School students are expected to average 3-4 hours of homework a night, so it is appropriate that we have this incremental increase through the Middle School years in preparation for the increased workloads of high school.)

 Students should not email their homework to their teachers unless this is requested by the teacher.
 They must give a hard copy of their assignment to their teachers unless the teacher specifically indicates otherwise.
 Many teachers will ask students to "share" their homework through our school's Google Drive account, and we strongly recommend that students stay in the habit of completing and storing their work on Drive so that they can access it from school or anywhere else.
+Teachers may also request work be submitted on PSL.
 If a homework assignment is required to be typed and to be turned in at school, it must be printed out at home and be ready for submission at the start of class.
+We recommend that all families have a working printer at home.